-Why are New England’s leading environmentalists backing Ed Markey for Senate?
+Why are America’s leading environmentalists backing Ed Markey for the U.S. Senate?

 We’re living in uncertain times, full of catastrophic threats to our environment and our health.
 But it is also a time of great opportunity, when changes in public opinion have made it possible for our elected leaders to act on climate, to boldly defend our air and water, and to confront so many other issues in ways that were unimaginable just a few years ago.